gristlabs/grist-help/help/widget-table.md

   allows deleting a column.

     **Note:** *deleting* and *hiding* are different.
-Hiding a columns removes it only from the current page widget, but leaves it in the data and available to formulas, while deleting a column removes it from everywhere.
+Hiding a columns removes it only from the current page widget, but leaves it in the data and available to formulas.
+    Deleting a column removes it from everywhere.
 (Of course, undo still works for either operation!)

 ### Row operations